sage-code/maj/alphabet.md

 **Modified: g**

-Maj letter `g` = gama has two versions:
+Maj is a Romance language therefore it has two pronunciations for letter `g`:

-* hard g = ğ script:(ɤ) IPA:"g"
+* hard g = gama ğ, equivalent to script:(ɤ) IPA:"g"
-* soft g = ĝ script:(ფ) IPA:"d͡ʒ"
+* soft g = gama ĝ, equivalent to script:(ფ) IPA:"d͡ʒ"

-Since on QUERTY KEYBOARD there is not `ğ` and no `ĝ` you can use "g" instead.
-We have rules to distinguish the two pronounciations.
-However if you can it is more correct to use cedilla for each pronounciation.
-The script conversion tool will use this symbols to convert a word from Maj to Latin.
+Regular QUERTY KEYBOARD do not include a method for cedilla: `ğ` and `ĝ` can not be produced.
+So you should use "g" to type the words.
+Maj have deterministic rules to distinguish the two pronunciations.
+An intelligent editor could make an automatic conversion while typing.
+If you have a smarter keyboard, it is good to type "g" symbol with cedilla.

 **notes:**

-In most Romance languages "g" is problematic.
+In all Romance languages "g" is problematic.
 Italian and Romanian is using "ge", "gi" for soft "g".
 However there are two problems with this: First the other vowels will not produce a soft "g".
-For example sound `d͡ʒa` can not be produced conveniently.
-Avoinding soft "g" is expensive.
-You must use groups "ghi" and "ghe" to resolve this problem.
+For example sound `d͡ʒa` or `d͡ʒu` can not be produced.
+For making the hard "g" follow by "e" or "i" is not possible.

-English and Spanish is using silenced "u" to make "gui" and "gue".
-However this introduce another problem.
-In old Spanish you must use u qirh diaeresis `ü` to make sound `u` audible.
-After Spanish reform you must know the word to pronounce it correctly.
+Romanian and Italian is silenced "h" resolve the "g" problem.
+So there are:  "ghi" and "ghe" tree-graphs that are hard to explain to children.
+English and Spanish are using alternative silenced "u" to make "gui" and "gue".
+However this method introduce another problem.

-Maj has a similar problem, resolved by using cedila for print alphabet and by making two letters in scripting alphabet: {ĝ = ფ, ğ = ɤ}
+In old Spanish you must use `ü` (that is u with diaeresis) to make the sound `u` audible instead of silenced.
+Recent Spanish language reform has eliminated this rule so now you must know how to spell some words.

-**Soft: g = ĝ**
+**Soft: ĝ = ფ**

 [listen](https://en.wikipedia.org/wiki/Voiced_postalveolar_affricate)